Living with other students can be an exciting part of studying at university, however there are some important points to know and be aware of.

 A guarantor is someone who signs to say they will pay the rent if you do not.
 This is normal practice, especially for student houses.
 However a guarantor must be a UK resident and will to be financially responsible if you fail to pay.
 This becomes a problem for most international students.

 In most cases you can pay all of the year’s rent in advance, so you do not need a guarantor.
 Alternatively there are a couple private company who now will act as a guarantor for a fee.
 Search online, but be cautious of who you deal with.

 Landlords in the UK are required to check that you have immigration permission to be in the UK before they are allowed to rent a property to you.
 UKCISA has a good webpage about living off campus including ‘Right to Rent’ immigration checks.

 Students studying at UEA are not required to pay Council Tax.
 However, if you live in private accommodation you may be required to provide a certificate or letter from the University to prove your exemption.
 Find out more online.

 Looking for a House to Rent

 The Student Union’s Advice Centre operates a service called Home Run, which lists student houses off campus.
-To find out more about their housing list and how they might be able to help find other students to live with, go online.
+To find out more about their housing list and how they might be able to help you to find other students to live with, go online.

 Good Neighbour Scheme